 010 Editor can be downloaded and used free for 30 days.
-After that time, the program must be registered.
+After that time, a license must be purchased.
 For more information see:

 How to Buy 010 Editor

 If you have any questions or problems, information on contacting SweetScape Software can be found here: